 Established in 2007, the Parc Naturel Régional des Alpilles covers the mountain range and its flanks.
 As a protected natural area, there are restrictions on construction and park usage.
-However, the artefacts from human settlements discovered in these hills date back to the Neolithic era, and the range is the result of millennia of continuous geological evolution.
+However, the artifacts from human settlements discovered in these hills date back to the Neolithic era, and the range is the result of millennia of continuous geological evolution.

 Residents will tell you that the best thing about Aureille is the lack of tourist traffic.
 The town has just over 1,500 inhabitants, who enjoy a quiet village complete with a charming main street and beautiful views of the Alpilles.
 Aureille is on the south side of the Alpilles with little protection from the mistral wind when it blows down the Rhône Valley.
 Climbers and hikers come to Aureille for the many trails and challenging cliffs.
 The town might be small, but there is a soccer pitch, two tennis courts and a playground for local kids.